i-on-project/integration/docs/batch jobs/configuration/batch-job-configuration.md

 # Goal
 This document aims to weigh in on different options for configuring the integration sub-system batch jobs.
 Examples of job configuration include the location of the source documents used, whom to notify about job outcome, and where to write the produced information.

-Options that would require the application to be compiled in order to change the value associated with a configuration were left out.
-The application configurations should be provided at launch-time.

 In the remainder of the document different alternatives that meet the criteria are discussed, and finally the research conclusion is stated.

 # Alternatives